 The Fix: Try negotiating for a later start time at work: The 2014 Sleep study found that starting one hour later in the morning increased sleep time by about 20 minutes.

-2. Using Electronics Before Bed
+2. Using Electronics Too Close to Lights-Out

 The Problem: You've probably heard that it's not recommended to use your smartphone in bed.
 Reading on your cell phone, laptop or e-reader or watching TV before bed can mess with your circadian rhythms, making it harder to fall asleep and stay asleep.
 Plus, it may even contribute to weight gain, according to a 2019 study published in JAMA Internal Medicine.